cncf/tag-security/assessments/projects/open-telemetry/self-assessment.md

 The Receiver is responsible for accepting telemetry data, and as such, should use encryption communicating with telemetry providers.
 A compromised Receiver would allow the attacker to obtain unsanitized telemetry data with sensitive information.The Processor may also be misconfigured to prevent telemetry from reaching downstream services/components.

 The Processor component of the Collector is reponsible for the sanitization of incoming telemetry data.
 It ensures that any downstream components will not receive data that is confidential or malicious.
-Care must be taken so that the Processor itself is not susceptible to malicious payloads inside telemetry data and that the raw data is not leaked to attackers.
+While the Processor is responsible for sanitizing data, it should also not be vulnerable to any sort of injection which would allow an attacker to take control of the Processor.
 The Processor may also be used to modify telemetry data, or prevent telemetry from reaching downstream services/components.

 The Exporter is responsible for delivering the processed telemetry data to telemetry frontends for visualization and storage.
 It should use encryption to safeguard the data as well.
 A compromised Exporter can be used to leak sensitive information if the data was not properly sanitized, or provide a means to attack any systems downstream of the Collector.
 It may also be misconfgured to prevent any exports of telemetry to downstream services.

 **Downstream Services**

-OpenTelemetry can export data to Prometheus, Jaeger, or in the OTLP format.
+OpenTelemetry can export data to Prometheus, Jaeger, or in the OTLP format, among others.
 While these actors do not influence the rest of the OpenTelemetry ecosystem directly, they are the recipients of data provided by the Collector, or in the case of Collectorless setups, the telemetry sources.
-If the telemetry data passing through the Collector is not sanitized properly, these services are now vulnerable.
+If the telemetry data passing through the Collector is not sanitized properly, these services are now vulnerable to injection attacks inside the telemetry payload.
+Furthermore, they might now expose sensitive data themselves.

 Compromising these services would allow an attacker to leak sensitive information, modify telemetry data, or delete all of the telemetry data collected.